bl-rd/bl-rd/readme.md

 # How do! 👋

-This is the repo for my [website](https://bl-rd.github.io/bl-rd/).
-It uses [Cobalt](https://cobalt-org.github.io/) as the site generator.
+This is the repo for my new wip website.
+Once there is actual _content_, I'm going to deploy it somewhere and update it as I go.